 What is interesting about the Seinfeld Strategy is didn't say a single thing about results.
 Think about that for a moment.
 One of the most successful comedians in history maintained a diligent and consistent approach to developing jokes with no clear outcomes.
 This entire Navigate the Chaos series is filled with individuals who were working on translating their dreams into reality but did so without any level of certainty.
 They embraced the uncertainty of life while being diligent with their consistency!
 The Seinfeld Strategy has no time limit as there is no predetermined amount of time to work towards your goal.
 The important thing is daily consistency.
 Such an approach changes habits, forces you to think differently, and allows you a daily opportunity to increase your self-awareness.

 It never mattered if Seinfeld was motivated.
 It never mattered if the joke was funny.
 And it never mattered if he only wrote one joke.
 What mattered most for Seinfeld was the daily consistency and “not breaking the chain.”
-As African American science fiction author Octavia Butler noted "first forget inspiration.
-Habit is more dependable.
+As American science fiction author Octavia Butler noted "First forget inspiration, as habit is more dependable.
 Habit will sustain you whether you are inspired or not."

 How often are you diligent in your consistency?